The Outsiders (Australian TV series)

-The Outsiders was the name of an Australian-West German co-production which was made in Australia in 1976.
-It starred Andrew Keir as Charlie Cole and German actor Sascha Hehn as Pete Jarrett.
+The Outsiders is the name of an Australian-West German co-production which was made in Australia in 1976.
+It starred Andrew Keir as Charlie Cole and West German actor Sascha Hehn as Pete Jarrett.
 It also featured other prominent Australian actors including John Jarratt, Wendy Hughes, Leonard Teale, Ray Barrett, Peter Cummins, John Meillon, Megan Williams, John Ewart, Judy Morris, Vincent Ball, Terence Donovan, Serge Lazareff, Peta Toppano, David Gulpilil and Roger Ward.
 The series was shot in English and Sascha Hehn was dubbed by Australian actor Andrew Harwood.
-(For the German TV version he dubbed himself.)
+(Hehn dubbed himself in the German version.)

 Plot

 Charlie Cole and his grandson Pete Jarrett travel around outback Australia in a beaten-up ute, finding itinerant work along the way.
 In each place they befriend locals and become involved in an adventure, culminating in their solving a mystery, crime or local conflict.